Swift Or React Native: Which Framework To Choose For Your Project?

 React-Native or Swift?

 - The development process for both RN and iOS is quite similar.
 The main difference is just the order of consecutive tasks.
-One chief advantage of React Native over Swift native is the time of development.
+One chief advantage of React Native over Native iOS is the time of development.
 For a simple app, for example, the technical team at NetGuru found that there is a 30 percent mobile development cost and time efficiency.

 In terms of design layout, React Native provides hot reloading that keeps the app running and allows injecting new versions of files that have been edited, at runtime.
 This helps to preserve all of your states especially when you are working on the UI.